emily-elizabeth/WindowsNotification_OXT/README.md

 - The temporary PowerShell script is written to `specialFolderPath("Temporary")` as `lcnotify.ps1` and is overwritten on each call.
 - `-ExecutionPolicy Bypass` is passed to PowerShell to ensure the unsigned temporary script always runs regardless of the machine's execution policy setting.
 - XML special characters (`&`, `<`, `>`, `"`, `'`) in notification text are automatically escaped before being embedded in the toast XML payload.
-- A console window will briefly appear when the PowerShell script is executed.
-This is a known limitation of LiveCode's `shell()` function on Windows.

 ---